Cobra Learning - Release Conditions

 Reusing release conditions

-If you’ve already created a condition and want to apply the same condition to another item, you can quickly select the condition from a list of existing conditions in your course by clicking Attach Existing.
+If you’ve already created a condition and want to apply the same condition to another item, you can quickly select the condition from a list of existing conditions in your course by clicking Browse.
 This saves you entering the criteria a second time.

 Note When you attach an existing condition from another item to a second item, the two conditions are not associated in any way.
 If you change the condition on either item or remove the condition from either item it has no affect on the other.